ibm-cloud-docs/containers/cs_users.md

 ### Creating custom RBAC permissions for users, groups, or service accounts
 {: #rbac}

-The `view`, `edit`, `admin` and `cluster-admin` cluster roles are automatically created when you assign the corresponding {{site.data.keyword.cloud_notm}} IAM service role.
+The `view`, `edit`, `admin`, and `cluster-admin` cluster roles are automatically created when you assign the corresponding {{site.data.keyword.cloud_notm}} IAM service role.
 Do you need your cluster access policies to be more granular than these predefined permissions allow?
 No problem!
 You can create custom RBAC roles and cluster roles.
 {: shortdesc}

 You can assign custom RBAC roles and cluster roles to individual users, groups of users (in clusters that run Kubernetes v1.11 or later), or service accounts.
 When a binding is created for a group, it affects any user that is added or removed from that group.
 When you add users to a group, they get the access rights of the group in addition to any individual access rights that you grant them.
 If they are removed, their access is revoked.
 Note that you can't add service accounts to access groups.

 If you want to assign access to a process that runs in pods, such as a continuous delivery toolchain, you can use [Kubernetes `ServiceAccounts` ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
 To follow a tutorial that demonstrates how to set up service accounts for Travis and Jenkins and to assign custom RBAC roles to the service accounts, see the blog post [Kubernetes `ServiceAccounts` for use in automated systems ![External link icon](../icons/launch-glyph.svg "External link icon")](https://medium.com/@jakekitchener/kubernetes-serviceaccounts-for-use-in-automated-systems-515297974982).

-To prevent breaking changes, do not change the predefined `view`, `edit`, `admin` and `cluster-admin` cluster roles.
+To prevent breaking changes, do not change the predefined `view`, `edit`, `admin`, and `cluster-admin` cluster roles.
 Custom RBAC roles are in addition to and do not change or override any RBAC roles that you might have assigned with {{site.data.keyword.cloud_notm}} IAM service access roles.
 {: important}

 **Do I create a role or a cluster role?
 Do I apply it with a role binding or a cluster role binding?**